-7.89 Essential local community facilities are facilities that are of direct benefit to the immediate local community that provide an essential service, including village shops, pubs and village halls as well as small-scale health and educational services, sports and social facilities.
+7.89 Essential local community facilities are facilities that are of direct benefit to the immediate local community that provide an essential service, including village shops, pubs and village halls as well as small-scale health, and educational services, sports and social facilities.
+Public open space, sport and recreational facilities are covered by Policy DP10.